junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 The colored glass had an extra strip of blue with more bright and shimmering life in it.

 Dean thought, he could still see Cas's smile in it, and his eyes.
-He kissed the glass and promised him, "I will remember you."
+He kissed the blue and promised him, "I will remember you."

 <br>